-Aid-In-Dying Drug: A drug determined and prescribed by a Physician for a Qualified Individual, which the Qualified Individual may choose to Self-Administer to bring about their death due to a Terminal Disease.
+Aid-In-Dying DrugAid-In-Dying Drug: A drug determined and prescribed by a physician physician for a qualified individual Qualified Individual, which the qualified individual Qualified Individual may choose to self-administerSelf-Administer to bring about their his or her death due to a terminal disease Terminal Disease.

-Attending Physician: The Physician who has primary responsibility for the health care of an individual and treatment of the individual's Terminal Disease.
+Attending Physician: The physician who has primary responsibility for the health care of an individual and treatment of the individual's terminal disease Terminal Disease.

-Capacity to Make Medical Decisions: In the opinion of an individual's Attending Physician, Consulting Physician, psychiatrist, or psychologist, the individual has the ability to understand the nature and consequences of a health care decision, the ability to understand its significant benefits, risks, and alternatives, and the ability (directly or through a qualified interpreter) to make and communicate an Informed Decision to Health Care Providers.
+Capacity to Make Medical Decisions:2 In the opinion of an individual's attending physician Physician, consulting physician Physician, psychiatrist, or psychologist, the individual has the ability to understand the nature and consequences of a health care decision, the ability to understand its significant benefits, risks, and alternatives, and the ability (directly or through a qualified interpreter) to make and communicate an informed decision Informed Decision to health care provider Health Care Providers.

-&lt;sup>1 Cal.
+1 Cal.
 Health & Safety Code § 443.215.
 The Option Act will remain in effect until January 1, 2026, at which time it will be repealed by its own terms, unless the Legislature acts to delete or further extend that date.

-&lt;sup>2 See Cal.
+2 See Cal.
 Probate Code § 4609.

-Consulting Physician: A Physician who is independent from the Attending Physician and who is qualified by specialty or experience to make a professional diagnosis and prognosis regarding an individual's Terminal Disease.
+Consulting Physician: A physician Physician who is independent from the attending physician Attending Physician and who is qualified by specialty or experience to make a professional diagnosis and prognosis regarding an individual's terminal disease Terminal Disease.

-Health Care Provider or Provider of Health Care: Any person licensed or certified as a practitioner of the healing arts under California law; or any licensed clinic, health dispensary, or health facility.
-Licensed Physicians, nurses, psychologists, physician assistants, pharmacists, and emergency medical technicians are all Health Care Providers.
+Health Care Provider or Provider of Health Care: 3 Any person licensed or certified as a practitioner of the healing arts under California law; or any licensed clinic, health dispensary, or health facility.
+Licensed <a href="https://physician.p

-Informed Decision: A decision by an individual with a Terminal Disease to request and obtain a prescription for a drug that the individual may Self-Administer to end the individual's life, that is based on an understanding and acknowledgment of the relevant facts, and that is made after being fully informed by the attending Physician of all of the following:
+Informed Decision: A decision by an individual with a terminal disease Terminal Disease to request and obtain a prescription for a drug that the individual may self-administer Self-Administer to end the individual's life, that is based on an understanding and acknowledgment of the relevant facts, and that is made after being fully informed by the attending physician Physician of all of the following: